bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 ..
 A detailed manual on how to write a module you may find at `page`_ .

 Modules` performance is determined with the work of engine.
-An engine structure, components and  the workflow are determined with the type of module.
+Engines of different types (Input, Regular/Batch, Output) have different structure, components and the workflow corresponding to the type of a module.

-..
-Please, find more information about engines at the `Engines`_  page.
+Please, find more information about engines at the :ref:`Engines` page.

 Prerequisites For Modules.
 Streaming Components.
 --------------------------------------------------
- ..
-Warning:: The section is under development!

 A module requires the following elements to be created for its performance: